 All public events will take place within the immediate vicinity of the Koussevitzky Music Shed.
-Buildings outside of this zone, including Ozawa Hall and the Linde Center for Music and Learning, will be accessible only to staff and musicians.
+Buildings outside of this zone, including Ozawa Hall and the Linde Center for Music and Learning, will be closed to the public for the summer.
 However, all outdoor areas will be accessible so visitors can enjoy Tanglewood’s natural beauty.

 SEATING & PERFORMANCE PROTOCOLS

 All public performances will take place in the open-air Koussevitzky Music Shed and utilize expansive outdoor spaces surrounding the Shed.
-Upgrades to indoor air ventilation and filtration improve conditions for all indoor spaces.
+Upgrades to indoor air ventilation and filtration provide improved conditions for all indoor spaces.

 FOOD SERVICE & RETAIL OPERATIONS

-Tanglewood will introduce a new mobile ordering system for food and beverage that will feature contactless delivery or pick-up dining options at select locations.
-Two dining locations will provide covered, outdoor, and physically distanced table seating.
+New this year!
+Tanglewood will introduce a new mobile ordering system for food and beverage that will feature contactless pick-up dining options at select locations.
 The same new mobile ordering system for food and beverage will be used for retail purchases, as the Glass Houses will be closed to avoid indoor congregation.
 Items will be available for pickup at a tent near Tanglewood’s Main Gate.